Therapists and Counselors in Knoxville, TN — Cognitive Behavioral Therapy

-Cognitive behavioral therapy is a proven therapeutic technique that has been utilized to help people facing a wide array of challenges.
-Research has shown that CBT can help individuals implement significant and long-term change within their lives.
+Cognitive-behavioral therapy is a proven therapeutic technique that has been utilized to help people facing a wide array of challenges.
+Research has shown that CBT can help individuals implement significant and long-term changes within their lives.
 In particular, clients who struggled with anxiety and depression experienced as much symptom relief through CBT as they did with medication.
-CBT focuses upon equipping individuals with the cognitive and emotional skills they need to face the challenges in their lives.
+CBT focuses on equipping individuals with the cognitive and emotional skills they need to face the challenges in their lives.

 Counselors utilize CBT to treat emotional, social, psychological, and relational difficulties such as…

 - Anger management

 The counselors and therapists at Thriveworks Knoxville offer cognitive behavioral therapy, and we have seen the transformation that can happen in a client’s life.
 When they change their thinking, clients often change their lives.